ebiggers/libdeflate/README.md

 - gzip (a.k.a.
 DEFLATE with a gzip wrapper)

 libdeflate is heavily optimized.
-It is significantly faster than the zlib library, both for compression and decompression, and especially on x86 processors.
+It is significantly faster than the zlib library, both for compression and decompression, and especially on x86 and ARM processors.
 In addition, libdeflate provides optional high compression modes that provide a better compression ratio than the zlib's "level 9".